rweddell/TutoringMaterials/ProjectPrompts/PythonPaint.md

 ### ENHANCEMENTS:

-    > Implement a 'clear' button that will delete all
+> Implement a 'clear' button that will delete all lines on the canvas
 > Implement an eraser button (consider what it might actually mean to erase something in pixel form)
 > Implement a button which will change the size of the brush